omgnetwork/omgnetwork.github.io/docs/migration-0.3-0.4.md

 The transaction decoding and checks are documented in plasma-contracts [here](https://github.com/omgnetwork/plasma-contracts/blob/master/plasma_framework/docs/integration-docs/integration-doc.md#transactions).

 ### Obsoleted configurations
-The environment variables with prefixes RINKEBY_, ROPSTEN_ and MAINNET_ have been replaced with ETHEREUM_NETWORK and their non-prefixed names.
+The environment variables with prefixes RINKEBY_, ROPSTEN_, and MAINNET_ have been replaced with ETHEREUM_NETWORK and their non-prefixed names.
 To upgrade from previous versions, migrate the old configurations to the following new ones:

 - ETHEREUM_NETWORK
 - AUTHORITY_ADDRESS